lloydkevin/hugo-wd/content/post/2005-12-31-the-ajax-year-in-review.md

 > [The AJAX Year In Review][1]

-> Ã¢â‚¬â€ The term (and world-wide attention) behind AJAX is not even a year old, but you can find a wide range of powerful tools either with newly added support for it or created just to support the AJAX way of life.
-In addition, many of the constaints and problems with AJAX have been resolved or greatly reduced.
+> The term (and world-wide attention) behind AJAX is not even a year old, but you can find a wide range of powerful tools either with newly added support for it or created just to support the AJAX way of life.
+In addition, many of the constraints and problems with AJAX have been resolved or greatly reduced.
 But keeping track of all these developments is very difficult, so Dion Hinchcliffe has compiled a summary here of the major advances in AJAX so far this year....

 One of the things that stood out for me in this article was the section on: